Exploring Birthing Options in Perth: A Doula's Guide to South and North of the River

 Birthing Options South of the River

-South of the Swan River, Perth offers a mix of hospital births, midwifery group practices (MGP), private midwives, and birthing centres.
-Each option caters to different preferences and needs.
+South of the Swan River, families can choose between public and private hospital births, Midwifery Group Practices (MGP), private midwives, and birthing centres.
+Each pathway supports different birth preferences and comfort levels.

-Many mums choose hospital births for the access to medical support and emergency care.
-South of the river, hospitals like Fiona Stanley Hospital and St John of God Murdoch provide comprehensive maternity services.
-These hospitals offer:
+Many families choose hospital births for comprehensive medical support and emergency care.
+South of the river, key hospitals include:

 Access to obstetricians and specialist care

-From my experience as a doula, hospital births can be very supportive when mums have a clear birth plan and a doula or midwife to advocate for their wishes.
-The environment can feel clinical, but knowing the team is ready for any situation brings peace of mind.
+From my experience as a doula, hospital births can be deeply supportive when families have a clear birth plan and a doula or midwife to advocate for their wishes.
+While hospital settings may feel clinical, knowing a skilled team is ready for any situation brings peace of mind.

 Midwifery Group Practice (MGP)

-MGPs are a popular choice for mums wanting continuity of care from a known midwife throughout pregnancy, birth, and postnatal period.
-South of the river, several hospitals offer MGP programs where you see the same midwife or small team.
+Midwifery Group Practices (MGPs) are ideal for families wanting continuity of care with a known midwife throughout pregnancy, birth, and the postnatal period.
+South of the river, many hospitals offer MGP programs where you will see the same midwife or small team.

 Benefits include: